aialley/gittutorial/README.md

 # gittutorial

-First version of the readme file
+First version of the readme file (feature1 changes added)